Bishopthorpe Palace: Background

 The palace is a Grade I listed building in a wooded, rural setting and includes a gatehouse, stables, a brewhouse and brewster's cottage.
 It was remodelled by Thomas Atkinson between 1763 and 1769.

-Archbishop John Sentamu did not initially move into the palace, as it was just beginning a major renovation and restoration at the time.
+John Sentamu, who was Archbishop from 2005 to 2020, did not initially move into the palace, as it was just beginning a major renovation and restoration at the time.